Chris Konopka: Early career

-Bohemians
+Ireland

 In March 2008 Konopka signed a one-year contract with Bohemian FC following a successful trial.
-He made his debut on July 1, 2008 against Derry City in the League Cup.
+He made his debut on July 1, 2008, against Derry City in the League Cup.
 As a member of Bohs, Konopka won the League of Ireland championship and the FAI Cup in 2008.
 He also impressed with the Bohemians' A-Side in the inaugural A Championship, leading Bohemians to the Grand Final.

-Sporting Fingal

-On July 28, 2009 Konopka signed a short-term contract with then League of Ireland First Division side Sporting Fingal.

-He made his debut on October 2, 2009 in a 2–2 draw against Monaghan United.
+On July 28, 2009, Konopka signed a short-term contract with then League of Ireland First Division side Sporting Fingal.
+He made his debut on October 2, 2009, in a 2–2 draw against Monaghan United.
 Konopka went on to make 3 more appearances for Fingal including a 4–2 win over Bray Wanderers in the 2009 FAI Cup semi-final on October 25.
 Konopka helped the club win the 2009 FAI Cup and promotion to the League of Ireland Premier Division for 2010.

-Waterford United

-Konopka signed with Waterford United on December 18, 2009 for the 2010 season.
-He made his debut on March 5, 2010 in a 3–0 victory over Wexford Youths.
+Konopka signed with Waterford United on December 18, 2009, for the 2010 season.
+He made his debut on March 5, 2010, in a 3–0 victory over Wexford Youths.
 Konopka received "man of the match" honours from extratime.ie for his performance in a 1–0 victory over Shelbourne on May 7, 2010.
 It was Waterford's first win over Shelbourne at Tolka Park in 11 years.

-Columbus Crew
+Major League Soccer

 Konopka was signed by the Columbus Crew of Major League Soccer from the MLS Goalkeeper Pool on July 26, 2011.
 Despite featuring in an international friendly that evening against Newcastle United and being re-called for 4 future matches he would not make a professional appearance for the club.

-New York Red Bulls

 Konopka was signed by New York Red Bulls from the MLS Goalkeeper Pool on August 13, 2011.
 He made his league debut that evening in a 2–2 draw against the Chicago Fire.
 His emergency loan ended after the match and he returned to the MLS Goalkeeper Pool.

-Philadelphia Union

 On March 2, 2012, Konopka signed with the Philadelphia Union.
 He made his debut on May 26, 2012, in a 1–0 loss against Toronto FC.
 Three days later he featured in Philadelphia's first US Open Cup victory against the Rochester Rhinos.